 We cannot be certain that clinical development of tipifarnib or any of our other product candidates will be successful or that we will obtain regulatory approval or be able to successfully commercialize any of our product candidates and generate revenue.
 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful, and the clinical trial process may fail to demonstrate that our product candidates are safe and effective for their proposed uses.
 Any such failure could cause us to abandon further development of any one or more of our product candidates and may delay development of other product candidates.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 Tipifarnib has been studied in more than 5,000 oncology patients and was generally well tolerated and exhibited a manageable side effect profile.
 However, there is no guarantee that unacceptable side effects will not be identified in our clinical trials of tipifarnib.
 In prior studies tipifarnib demonstrated anti-cancer activity in certain patient subsets.
 However the anti-cancer activity observed was not sufficient to support marketing approval by the FDA in the indication in which it was sought.
 Although we are designing our clinical trials to target the patient subsets who we believe are most likely to benefit from treatment with tipifarnib, there is no guarantee that our clinical trials will be successful.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials will delay and possibly preclude the filing of any new drug applications, or NDAs, with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenue.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials will be successful revenue.